OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The step template has the following parameters:

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
 - `API version`: Choose the API version to use from a drop-down list.
-Currently there is only one option: `v1`.
+Currently, there is only one option: `v1`.
 - `Wrapped Token`: The [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) used to retrieve the actual Secret ID from Vault.
-- `Token Creation Path`: *Optional* - the creation path of the wrapped token.
+- `Token Creation Path`: *Optional* - the creation path for the wrapped token.
 If this value is provided, the step template will perform a [wrapping lookup](https://www.vaultproject.io/api-docs/system/wrapping-lookup) to [validate no malfeasance](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-token-validation) has occurred.

 ![Parameters for the Vault Unwrap SecretID step](vault-unwrap-secretid-step-parameters.png)